utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-overview.md

 ---
-title: "Live Collections overview"
+title: "Live Collection overview"
 updated: 2023-03-15
 ---

-_Postman Live Collections_ enable you to keep your collections up-to-date based on the usage of your endpoint.
-By observing your application, Live Collections automatically create and update your collections.
+_Postman Live Collections_ enable you to keep your collections up-to-date based on the usage of your application.
+By observing your application, the Postman SDK automatically update your Live Collections.

 Live Collections provide the following benefits: